 He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him.

 James now begins to confront the first of three false claims to spirituality.
 This set of claims is different from the set of claims in chapter one.
 The issue here revolves around the idea of present willingness to respond to fellowship with God with positive volition.
-Present willingness to respond to God is demonstration of present valid fellowship.
+Present willingness to respond to God is a demonstration of present valid fellowship.

 He who says,

 Just as in 1:6,8,10, John addresses those who make claims to which they do not fulfill.
 He brands these people as “liars” later in this verse.
 They are all profession but no application.

 Usually, these are the legalistic types.
 Legalists of the first century thought they could live up to God’s standards by operation bootstraps.
 However, in the Christian life, the Holy Spirit executes fellowship with God when He fills us or controls us.

 This phrase “I know Him” is the pious platitude of the believer who claims fellowship with God but does not respond to God.
 Pseudo spirituality always makes false contentions about spirituality.
 They think that they know what spirituality is, but they do not.
 Religion by taboos is not spirituality.